 As part of the Generation Project, power generating stations will be built at Gull Island and Muskrat Falls in the Central Labrador region.
 The power stations will together generate 3,074MW.
 Transmission lines will be laid between Gull Island, Churchill Falls and Muskrat Falls.

-The second sub-project involves laying of 1,100km-long and 450 high-voltage direct current (HVdc) link from Muskrat Falls Hydroelectric Generating Facility to Soldier’s Pond in Newfoundland’s Avalon Peninsula.
-The transmission project is referred to as Labrador-Island Link project and is expected to be completed by 2016.
+The second sub-project involves the laying of 1,100km-long and 450 high-voltage direct current (HVdc) link from Muskrat Falls Hydroelectric Generating Facility to Soldier’s Pond in Newfoundland’s Avalon Peninsula.
+The transmission project is referred to as the Labrador-Island Link project and expected to be completed by 2016.

 The LCP completed environmental assessment in June 2013.
 Construction began in 2013 with a scheduled target opening in 2017.
 The project will result in the Labrador and Newfoundland’s electrical system running on 98% clean and renewable energy.